Excel tables (Excel for beginners session 5)

 - you can think of a table as a container for that data:

-- putting data in a table helps present your data neatly
+- like the lunchbox, putting data in a table helps keep your data tidy

 - tables also protect your data, and make it easier to move from place to place